VH-Lab/NDI-matlab/docs/reference/+ndi/+epoch/epochprobemap_daqsystem.m.md

-  Here, FILENAME is assumed to be a tab-delimitted text file with a header row that has entries 'name<tab>reference<tab>type<tab>devicestring<tab><subjectstring>', with one line per ndi.daq.metadata.epochprobemap_daqsystem entry.
+  Here, FILENAME is assumed to be a tab-delimitted text file with a header row that has entries 'name<tab>reference<tab>type<tab>devicestring<tab><subjectstring>', with one line per ndi.epoch.epochprobemap_daqsystem entry.

 ---

-**savetofile** - *Write ndi.daq.metadata.epochprobemap_daqsystem object array to disk*
+**savetofile** - *Write ndi.epoch.epochprobemap_daqsystem object array to disk*

 SAVETOFILE(NDI_EPOCHPROBEMAP_DAQSYSTEM_OBJ, FILENAME)

-   Writes the ndi.daq.metadata.epochprobemap_daqsystem object to disk in filename FILENAME (full path).
+   Writes the ndi.epoch.epochprobemap_daqsystem object to disk in filename FILENAME (full path).

 ---